arashmodrad/Water_Mapping_App/README.md

 The App is desigend in way that users can have the following options:

-1. #### Users can select feom range of Spectral Water Indices including
+1. #### Users can select from range of Spectral Water Indices including

 - ANDWI